OSGeoLabBp/tutorials/hungarian/README.md

 # tutorials
-Hungarian tutorials for FOSS4G software
+Hungarian tutorials for FOSS/FOSS4G software and programming